 Tertiary postgraduate (MA/MSc) training: participation in postgraduate master's studies can lead to a postgraduate master's degree (magister, master) and a vocational qualification.
 A vocational qualification obtained as a result of participation in postgraduate master's education entitles the holder to fill jobs, dependent upon the given degree, laid down in legal rules.
 The master's degree is the second level of tertiary education attainments.
 The duration of a postgraduate master's program is at least two or at most four semesters.

-Undivided, unified education: an undivided one-tier programme resulting in Master degree is a training with the length of 10-12 semesters.
-For example veterinary medicine, architecture, dentistry, pharmaceutics, law and medicine.
+Undivided education: an undivided one-tier programme resulting in Master degree is a training with the length of 10-12 semesters.
+For example medicine, veterinary medicine, dentistry, phamraceutics, law, architecture, primary/secondary school teachers.

 PhD, DLA: postgradual training provided by institutions for tertiary education, which serves to prepare students for work in scientific (PhD) and artistic (DLA) research.